 In accordance with the EIT Regulation, the EIT signed Memoranda of Cooperation (MoC) with the first wave KICs in 2024.
-The MoC - which will enter into force on 1 January 2025 - aims to keep the KICs as an active member of the EIT Community after the expiry of the Partnership Agreement and includes the conditions for access to EIT competitive calls for some specific activities and transnational activities with a high Union added value and high impact, which are not financially sustainable.
+The MoC - entered into force on 1 January 2025 - aims to keep the KICs as an active member of the EIT Community after the expiry of the Partnership Agreement, and includes the conditions for access to EIT competitive calls for some specific activities and transnational activities with a high Union added value.